-Opinion Issue Opinion Space exploration is impor- tant to society and should be funded by the government.
-Space exploration creates new technology: computers robotics satellites New inventions help the economy.
+Opinion Issue Opinion

+Space exploration is impor- tant to society and should be funded by the government.
+Space Exploration Space exploration is an unnecessary expense, and governments should use the money in more

+Space exploration creates new technology: education

+computers health care

+robotics

+satellites

+New inventions help the economy.
 They make life better.
-Space Exploration Space exploration is an unnecessary expense, and governments should use the money in more beneficial ways. education health care